Need Immediate Legal Assistance? Our Experts Are Just a Call Away! | Request a Callback

 What Is Voyeurism?

-Aspects of voyeurism include:
+The criminal elements of voyeurism include:

-- A deliberate act of watching or recording someone involved in a private act.
+• A deliberate act of watching or recording someone involved in a private act.

-- The absence of consent from the person being observed.
+• The absence of consent from the person being observed.

-In 2019, Parliament introduced an additional offence through Section 67A, covering what is commonly known as upskirting or under-clothing recording.
+Upskirting is a new offence under Section 67A SOA when Parliament introduced an additional offence in The Voyeurism (Offences) Act 2019 covering what is commonly known as upskirting or under-clothing recording.
 This law makes it an offence to:

-- Operate equipment beneath another person’s clothing to observe their genitals, buttocks, or underwear, without consent, for sexual gratification or to cause humiliation or distress; or
+• Operate equipment beneath another person’s clothing to observe their genitals, buttocks, or underwear, without consent, for sexual gratification or to cause humiliation or distress; or

-- Record images beneath a person’s clothing in similar circumstances.
+• Record images beneath a person’s clothing in similar circumstances.

 These offences can be tried either in the Magistrates’ Court or the Crown Court, and also carry a maximum penalty of two years’ imprisonment.
 More serious cases may also result in the offender being placed on the Sex Offenders Register.